wp_nav_menu()WP 3.0.0

 item_spacing(string) (WP 4.7)

-Default: preserve
+Default: 'preserve'

 echo(true/false)

-Display or return for processing.
+Output to the screen or return for processing.

 Default: true